 By Bicycle:

-Now that you know how to get to Berlin and navigate within the city, it’s time to explore the Berlin Wall itself.
+Now that you have learned about travelling to Berlin and getting around the city, maybe it’s time to get to know a little more about the Berlin Wall itself.
 Here are some key sites associated with the wall:

 Berlin Wall Memorial: